New Amsterdam Musical Association

 Founded in 1904, NAMA (New Amsterdam Musical Association), is the oldest African-American musical organization in the United States.
 It was founded at the time that the American Federation of Musicians Local 310 did not admit minority musicians.
 Taking matters in their own hands, NAMA became the first black music union thus allowing black musicians to perform in and around New York City!

-The NAMA Brownstone Celebrates 100 Years in Harlem!
+The NAMA Brownstone Celebrates a Milestone Centennial in Harlem!

 NAMA has been headquartered in Harlem in the same location for 100 Years,

 an amazing accomplishment and show of dedication by the organization to

 support black musicians.
 A historic landmark, the NAMA brownstone has